 Australian conductor, Dr. Katherine Chan, is known for her energy and enthusiasm on the podium.
-As director of choral activities and assistant teaching professor of music at Northeastern University, Chan conducts the Northeastern University Choral Society Chorus, Chamber Singers, Mosaic Advance Treble Ensemble, and teaches courses in conducting, music theory, and piano.
-A sought-after choral clinician, Chan also serves as the Associate Conductor and Director of Community Engagement for the Back Bay Chorale, Boston.
+As Director of Choral Activities and Associate Teaching Professor of Music at Northeastern University, Chan conducts the Northeastern University Choral Society (Chorus), Chamber Singers, Mosaic Advance Treble Ensemble, and teaches courses in conducting, music theory, and piano.
+A sought-after choral clinician, Chan also serves as the Artistic Director of Boston Choral Ensemble and R & R Collegiate Chair for ACDA Eastern Division.

 Chan has presented and performed at prestigious international festivals and conventions, including: Australia National Choral Association (ANCA) Choralfest National Convention and state conventions, National Conductors’ Symposium, Canada, and American Choral Directors Association (ACDA) National Conventions (graduate conducting masterclass with John Nelson, and placed among the top four finalists at the National Graduate Conducting Competition 2017) and All-State Honor Choir Clinician/Conductor.
 Chan has also been a conducting scholar with Maestro Helmuth Rilling, conducting at Oregon Bach Festival, Taipei Bach Festival and Hong Kong SingFest.
 Other notable engagements include work with Boston Landmarks Orchestra, Minnesota Chorale, Bach Choir of Bethlehem, Cantata Singers & Ensemble, Back Bay Chorale, Xi’an Symphony Chorus (China).
 In 2017, she placed among the top four finalists at the ACDA National Graduate Conducting Competition, international top-12 finalists in the World Choral Conducting Competition 2019, and top 6-finalists at the Romano Gandolfi International Competition for Choral Conductors in Italy in 2023.

 Prior relocation to the United States, Chan was extensively involved in Australia’s choral community.
 She held positions on National Council, and Queensland & Northern Territory State Committee for Australian National Choral Association (ANCA).
 She held numerous positions throughout Australia including as the musical director of Choral Connection, choir director St Andrew’s Uniting Church, Brisbane, and musical director of the Queensland Chapter of Australia Youth Choir (a division of the National Institute of Youth Performing Arts Australia).